-Xinjiang Kuqa Green Hydrogen Demonstration Project: please refer to the 2021 annual report dated 20 March 2022 published by the Company for further details.
-As at the end of the Reporting Period, the project was in the early stage, and the overall progress was about 30%.
+Longkou LNG Project (EPC): please refer to the announcement published on 24 February 2022 published by the Company for further details.
+As at the end of the Reporting Period, the project was in the peak stage of construction, and the overall progress was over 60%.

-Tianjin LNG (Phase II) Project: please refer to the 2020 annual report dated 21 March 2021 published by the Company for further details.
-As at the end of the Reporting Period, the project has entered the peak period of construction, with an overall progress exceeding 70%.
+Tianjin LNG Project (Phase II) (EPC): please refer to the 2020 Annual Report published on 21 March 2021 published by the Company for further details.
+As at the end of the Reporting Period, the project was in the final stage of construction, and the overall progress was over 90%.

-Shandong LNG (Phase III) Project: please refer to the 2021 annual report dated 20 March 2022 and the announcement dated 19 April 2022 published by the Company for further details.
-As at the end of the Reporting Period, the project has entered the peak period of construction, with an overall progress exceeding 80%.
+Shandong LNG Project (Phase III) (EPC): please refer to the 2021 Annual Report published on 20 March 2022 and announcement published on 19 April 2022 published by the Company for further details.
+As at the end of the Reporting Period, the project was in the final stage of construction, and the overall progress was over 90%.

-Wenzhou LNG Project: please refer to the announcement dated 16 April 2021 published by the Company for further details.
-As at the end of the Reporting Period, the project has entered the peak period of construction, and the overall progress was about 70%.
+Wenzhou LNG Project (EPC): please refer to the announcement published on 16 April 2021 published by the Company for further details.
+As at the end of the Reporting Period, the project has been delivered.